At just 22 years old, Jake suffered a stroke. Two days after leaving hospital, he had another. This is his story.

 My partner took a better look at me and said: “No, there's something wrong, Jake.”
 She could see that my face was drooping.
 As I tried to move, I couldn’t lift my left arm or leg.

 The ambulance arrived within 15 minutes and, because I got to the hospital so quickly, I was given the clot-busting drug, thrombolysis, which was fantastic.
-The stroke I had was ischemic, meaning I had a clot in my brain, but no bleeding.
+The stroke I had was ischaemic, meaning I had a clot in my brain, but no bleeding.

 An angiogram, where they went through my groin up to my brain with a camera, confirmed that the clot had definitely been broken down.
 The drug worked so well that I was looking forward to play in my cricket grand final two weeks later.
 Yet two days after leaving hospital, I suffered another stroke.